ultimate271/notes/sanderson/elantris/elantris02.03.sanderson.md

 Kingdom, and Regent of all Creation.

+## Epilogue: Hrathen fantisizes about an indealized future
 The time had finally come.
 Only two nations resisted.
 Fjorden had regained its former glory, glory lost hundreds of years ago when the First Empire collapsed.
 Once again, Arelon and Teod were the only two kingdoms who resisted Fjordell